-The development of your baby in the 20th week of pregnancy
+Your baby's development in the 20th week of pregnancy

 Nerve cells are completing: